Particular/docs.particular.net/Content/ServiceMatrix/getting-started-fault-tolerance-servicematrix-1.0.md

 ![System level queue configuration](images/1.0/GettingStarted10.png)

-**NOTE**: If you specify an error queue for a specific endpoint, it won't change when you change the top-level error queue.
+NOTE: If you specify an error queue for a specific endpoint, it won't change when you change the top-level error queue.
 Changing the top-level error queue only sets the value for endpoints for which you haven't modified the error queue.

 The second value, `ForwardReceivedMessagesTo`, defines the queue to which all messages will be audited.
 Any message that is processed by an endpoint is forwarded to this queue.
 This too can be overridden per endpoint.